Place1/wg-access-server/README.md

 Here's a quick command to run the server to try it out.

+You can connect to the web server with http://localhost:8000

 If you open your browser using your LAN ip address you can even connect your phone to try it out: for example, i'll open my browser at http://192.168.0.15:8000 using my laptop's LAN IP address.